Addiction Treatment for the Visually Impaired

 Are Blindness and Substance Use Connected?

 Substance abuse may have led to behavior that caused the blindness.
 The cause of the blindness may have led to pain or trauma that triggered the substance use as a coping mechanism.
 In rare cases, drinking alcohol (especially if tainted with methanol) can cause blindness.
+Do you have questions or concerns?
+Our intake coordinators will answer them.

 The blind are more liable to fall and injure themselves.
 Chronic and acute pain can lead to substance use and abuse.
 Depression or anxiety about finding a job, a place to live, or just dealing with day-to-day activities such as transportation arrangements could lead to a SUD.